 (a) apply either generally or in prescribed circumstances or subject to prescribed conditions;

-(b) adopt either wholly or in part and either specifically or by reference any Australian Standard or any of the standard rules, codes or specifications of Standards Australia;
+(b) adopt either wholly or in part and either specifically or by reference any Australian Standard or any of the standard rules, codes or specifications of Standards Australia, as in force at the time of adoption or as amended from time to time;

 (c) prescribe any class or description of goods, notwithstanding that the goods are for use only as component parts of other goods (whether or not those other goods are goods of a prescribed class or description).

 [Section 23U inserted by No. 90 of 1978 s.
 7; amended by No. 74 of 2003 s.
-40(3).]
+40(3); No. 69 of 2006 s.
+9.]

 23V.
 Prohibition on supply of goods not complying with regulations